How Best to Sell Your Home in Edinburgh With so Many Competing Houses For Sale!

 What influences Edinburgh property values?

-Edinburgh’s biggest employment sectors are public services, banking, and the service industry.
+Edinburgh’s most significant employment sectors are public services, banking, and the service industry.
 Whenever the UK economy is struggling, Edinburgh is affected very hard.
-Despite having a healthy tourist industry, the city’s economy has been struggling since 2008, which has had a profound effect on local property prices.
-Government spending cuts led to widespread redundancies in the city, the banking crisis was felt particularly keenly in the area, and the city’s large service sector was affected by depressed consumer confidence.
+Despite having a healthy tourist industry, the city’s economy has been fighting since 2008, which has had a profound effect on local property prices.
+Government spending cuts led to widespread redundancies in the city, the banking crisis was felt particularly keenly in the area, and the city’s vast service sector was affected by depressed consumer confidence.
 All of these factors combined to force house prices down, but it is apparent that the city has now turned a corner.
 Indeed, the Telegraph listed Edinburgh as the number one Northern city in which to buy property.

 About the City of Edinburgh

 Edinburgh is the capital of Scotland and the seventh largest in the UK.
-It is one of the most visited cities in Europe steeped in history and culture and currently the home of both the Scottish Parliament and the country’s biggest banking institutions.
+It is one of the most visited cities in Europe steeped in history and culture and currently the home of both the Scottish Parliament and the country’s most prominent banking institutions.
 This picturesque city has a long association with the monarchy, and its various castles and palaces define the city’s look and set it apart from any other conurbation in the UK.

 Edinburgh has a look and feels all of its own.
 For centuries, the city has been home to the Scottish seat of power, stunning architecture and a warm welcome to visitors.
 The city has long been at the centre of Britain’s political landscape, which is just one of the reasons why millions of tourists flock there from all over the world.
-From its majestic buildings to its historical artifacts, Edinburgh is a city of memories filled with exciting bars and restaurants for people looking for a great night out.
+From its majestic buildings to its historical artefacts, Edinburgh is a city of memories filled with exciting bars and restaurants for people looking for a great night out.

 At every turn, there are fascinating museums, gardens, galleries and historical sites to explore in Edinburgh.
 The Writers’ Museum and Makars Court dedicated to poets, novelists, and playwrights from Scotland’s history.
 The National Library of Scotland located in Edinburgh is a treasure trove of 15 million items dating back more than 1,000 years.
 If you are keen to explore the city’s history in more detail, the Museum on the Mound should be on your itinerary, as it charts the development of the Scottish capital over the centuries.

-Edinburgh is a city of palaces and castles, but none of them is as famous and instantly recognisable as Edinburgh Castle, which casts an imposing shadow of the main shopping district of the city.
+Edinburgh is a city of palaces and castles, but none of them is as famous and instantly recognisable as Edinburgh Castle, which casts an imposing shadow of the central shopping district of the city.
 Other majestic castles in the city include Lauriston Castle, Dirleton Castle, and Tantallon Castle.
 Nearby Craigmillar Castle expertly preserved over the years – perhaps because if its longstanding association with Mary Queen of Scots.

 Edinburgh enjoys a productive relationship with the arts, which is why there are so many world-renowned theatres and production companies in the city.
 The 1,900-seater Festival Theatre stages some of the most famous productions in the world, while the National Theatre of Scotland and the Scottish Opera put on a range of classic operas and plays from through the ages.
 Of course, the city has an affinity with comedy, drama, and music, and all three come together every year to form the world’s largest festival dedicated to the arts – The Edinburgh Fringe Festival.